Three Years at REGENTS will change your life

 Quality Assurance Agency Review

-In February 2014, Regents Theological College underwent a Review for Specific Course Designation by the Quality Assurance Agency for Higher Education (QAA) and have received its final report, which is available in full here.
+Regents Theological College has recently undergone a Higher Education Review by the Quality Assurance Agency for Higher Education (QAA) and has received its final report, which is available in full here